 Mississauga is at a decisive moment in its history - most of its greenfield lands have been developed and much of its infrastructure is in place.
-New growth will take place primarily through infilling and redevelopment in appropriate areas, which can benefit from growth and change, such as the Hurontario Street corridor.
+New growth will take place primarily through infilling and redevelopment in appropriate areas, which can benefit from growth and change, such as the Hurontario Street Corridor.
 Many areas, such as existing stable residential Neighbourhoods, will experience little change in the future.

-Mississauga Official Plan provides a new policy framework to protect, enhance, restore and expand the Natural Areas System, to direct growth to where it will benefit the urban form, support a strong public transportation system, protect, enhance, restore and expand the Natural Areas System and address the long term sustainability of the city.
+Mississauga Official Plan provides a new policy framework to protect, enhance, restore and expand the Natural Areas System, to direct growth to where it will benefit the urban form, support a strong public transportation system, and address the long term sustainability of the city.
 Mississauga Official Plan will be an important instrument in city building.
 All change within the urban environment will be considered for its capacity to create successful places where people, businesses and the natural environment will collectively thrive.